pakdel/Namak/README.md

 ## TODO
 - Update Screenshots on Google Play
+- Restrict number of dashboards to 99 (required by DashbordAdapter.getChildId)
+- Do not accept dashboards with null URL

 - Load old (previous) style of preferences as the default
 - Dashboards
     - can be absolute or relative